-The scenario is quite a common one, we’re often sat down with clients who are facing this very dilemma.
-The answer is never a straight forward one and the biggest complication is the emotional aspect.
+This dilemma is quite a common one, we’re often sat down with clients who are facing this very challenge.
+The answer is never a straight forward one and often the biggest complication is the emotional aspect.

-Many people find the financial calculation is the easier of the two, we tackle some of that question in our article Extending My Home: How Much Money Will I Make?
+For many people the financial calculation is the easier of the two, we tackle some of that question in our article Extending My Home: How Much Money Will I Make?

-Compile a separate list of the things you don’t have that you not only want but more importantly you need.
-You may want a triple garage but if a new property had another feature but not the garage which would you sacrifice in choosing?
+Number Two: Compile a separate list of the things you don’t have, things that you not only want but more importantly you need.
+You may want a triple garage but if a new property had another important feature, but not the triple garage, which would you sacrifice in choosing?

 Now for the part where, for the potential home extender, a little more work is needed.